-Overall, the three algorithms that were created for the SMARTSonde platform provided accurate results when compared with proximity rawinsonde and sodar observations.
-While the no-flow-sensor and best curve fitting methods performed similarly, both seemed to provide more accurate estimates than the output from the Paparazzi autopilot software.
-Either algorithm could be used to accurately measure the winds.
+Overall, the three algorithms that were tested with the SMARTS onde platform provided accurate results when compared with proximity rawins onde and sodar observations.
+While the no-flow-sensor and BCF performed similarly, both seemed to provide more accurate estimates than the output from the Paparazzi autopilot software.
+Either algorithm could be used to measure the winds within $1.25 \text{ m s}^{-1}$ and $16^{\circ}$ of rawins onde observations.
 However, the fitting method provides the fastest independent observations when the aircraft is flying in small circles, which was the case for the flights provided in this study.

-5 The no-flow-sensor is the preferred algorithm to use when a limited number of turns are executed, since this algorithm does not require a change in heading for accurate retrievals.
+The no-flow-sensor is the preferred algorithm to use when a limited number of turns are executed, since this algorithm does not require a change in heading for accurate retrievals.

-These methods are used to accurately retrieve the two-dimensional wind vector from a low-cost UAS platform utilizing only data from an onboard GPS.
+These methods are used to accurately retrieve the 2-D wind vector from a low-cost UAS platform utilizing only data from an onboard GPS.
 Additional sensors, such as an IMU or probes with various dynamic and static pressure holes, could be incorporated onto the SMARTSonde or other UASs for faster and more accurate measurements.
 However, these sensors would significantly increase the cost of the platform.

-It has been demonstrated that the wind estimates obtained can be combined with the thermodynamic profiles obtained from the SMARTSonde flights to calculate the Richardson number with 50 m vertical resolution within the PBL.
-Additionally, the ability to make high-resolution wind and thermodynamic profiles allows for closer examination of other interesting processes, such as the development of a LLJ in the evening or quantifying low-level wind shear in a pre-storm environment.
-UASs are unique plat-

-20 forms capable of taking high-resoltuion thermodynamic and dynamic measurements, and can be used to examine many atmospheric processes in a new way.
+It has been demonstrated that the wind estimates obtained can be combined with the thermodynamic profiles measured during the SMARTSonde flights to calculate the Richardson number with 50 m vertical resolution within the PBL.
+Additionally, the ability to make sequential wind and thermodynamic profiles with a vertical resolution of $\sim 10$ m allows for closer examination of other interesting processes, such as the development of a LLJ in the evening or quantifying low-level wind shear in a pre-storm environment.
+UASs are unique platforms capable of taking high-resolution thermodynamic and dynamic measurements, and can be used to examine many atmospheric processes in a new way.

 Acknowledgements.
 We thank our colleagues who have helped with the collection of the data, including all of those who have assisted in the development of the SMARTSonde.
-We are especially grateful to Wayne Shalamunec for piloting the SMARTSonde and putting many hours into the project, and to the Central Oklahoma Radio Control Society for allowing use of their
+We are especially grateful to Wayne Shalamunec for piloting the SMARTSonde and putting many hours into the project, and to the Central Oklahoma Radio Control Society for allowing use of their airfield for flights.

-Into the project, and to the Central Oklahoma Radio Control Society for allowing use of their airfield for flights.
 We would like to thank Alan Shapiro for his helpful comments.
+We are grateful for the anonymous reviewers' comments, which have improved the quality of this article.
 Funding to support the development of SMARTSonde has been provided by the University of Oklahoma (OU) Advanced Radar Research Center (ARRC) and through a grant provided by the National Oceanic Atmospheric Administration (NOAA) National Severe Storms Laboratory (NSSL).